elsonpulikkan96/git-basics/README.md

 git ls-files - To list the files in the current working directory

-git add helloworld.py
+git add helloworld.py - To add the file as object to Git index

 git commit -m "Explain Git Workflow with a Python welcome page for nginx"

 git push -u origin main

-Install pyhton3, pip install flask and nginx as well.!